SalesforceCommerceCloud/sfcc-ci/README.md

   Commands:

-    auth:login <client> <secret>                      Authorize the client with a present user for interactive use client:auth [options] [client] [secret]           Authenticate an Commerce Cloud Open Commerce API client client:auth:renew                                 Renews the client authentication.
+    auth:login <client> [secret]                                    Authenticate a present user for interactive use client:auth [options] [client] [secret] [user] [user_password]  Authenticate an API client with an optional user for automation use client:auth:renew                                               Renews the client authentication.
 Requires the initial client authentication to be run with the --renew option. client:auth:token                                               Return the current authentication token
     client:clear                                                    Clears the Commerce Cloud Open Commerce API client settings sandbox:list [options]                                          List all sandboxes currently created sandbox:create [options] <realm> [alias]                        Triggers the creation of a new sandbox sandbox:get [options] <sandbox_id>                              Retrieves details of a sandbox sandbox:remove <sandbox_id>                                     Triggers the removal of an existing sandbox instance:add [options] <instance> [alias]                       Adds a new Commerce Cloud instance to the list of configured instances instance:set <alias>                                            Sets a Commerce Cloud instance as the default instance instance:clear                                                  Clears all configured Commerce Cloud instances instance:list [options]                                         List instance and client details currently configured instance:upload [options] <archive>                             Uploads an instance import file onto a Commerce Cloud instance instance:import [options] <archive>                             Perform a instance import (aka site import) on a Commerce Cloud instance instance:state:save [options]                                   Perform a save of the state of a Commerce Cloud instance instance:state:reset [options]                                  Perform a reset of a previously saved state of a Commerce Cloud instance code:list [options]                                             List all custom code versions deployed on the Commerce Cloud instance code:deploy [options] <archive>                                 Deploys a custom code archive onto a Commerce Cloud instance code:activate [options] <version>                               Activate the custom code version on a Commerce Cloud instance job:run [options] <job_id> [job_parameters...]
 Starts a job execution on a Commerce Cloud instance job:status [options] <job_id> <job_execution_id>                Get the status of a job execution on a Commerce Cloud instance

   Detailed Help: